RMS Nova Scotia (1926): Troop ship

 In order to identify which ship it had just sunk, U-177 recovered two survivors.
 They were interned Italian merchant sailors who explained that most of those aboard had been Italian internees.
 Because of the Laconia Order that Admiral Dönitz had issued two months previously, the submarine's commander, Robert Gysae, withdrew U-177 from the area and radioed the Befehlshaber der U-Boote (BdU) for orders.
 The BdU ordered him to leave survivors in the water and continue on patrol.
 The BdU requested help from Portugal, which sent the frigate NRP Afonso de Albuquerque from Lourenço Marques in neighbouring Mozambique.

 Afonso de Albuquerque reached the area on 29 November.
 Five survivors fired a distress flare and were rescued by the frigate.
 The next day Afonso de Albuquerque found herself surrounded by hundreds of floating corpses.
 The frigate rescued 130 Italian internees, 42 guards, 17 crew members, three military and naval personnel, one DEMS gunner and one passenger.
 858 people died: 650 Italian internees, 96 crew members, 88 South African guards, 10 DEMS gunners, eight military and naval personnel, five passengers, and Nova Scotia's master.
 Two further survivors reached safety.
 One was rescued on the third day after the attack; the other was an Italian who drifted on a liferaft for a fortnight until he came ashore at Mtunzini in Natal.

 Monuments

 Many corpses were washed ashore in Natal.
-The bodies of 120 Italian prisoners of war and internees were buried in a mass grave in the Hillary suburb of Durban, forming the nucleus of what became the Italian Military Cemetery there.
+The bodies of 120 Italian prisoners of war and internees were buried in a mass grave in the Hillary suburb of Durban, forming the nucleus of what there became the Italian Military Cemetery.
 In 1982 a substantial monument was erected on the grave.

-In 2008, the bodies were moved to the Pietermaritzburg Italian P.O.W.
+In 2008, the bodies were transferred to the Pietermaritzburg Italian P.O.W.
 Church cemetery.

 Nova Scotia's Italian dead are commemorated also in a monument at the Italian church at Adi Quala, Eritrea.